 Honestly, I’m not sure how “Hypermodern” this is.
 Potato chip manufacturers and fast food restaurants have also used the same idea of “pumping out” scents.
 Ever heard of Glade?
 But, ok I get it.
 It’s like getting aromatherapy from my food.

 So How Does It Work?

 If you’re not familiar with the Volcano vaporizer, it is a brushed-aluminum cone shaped air-heating device that is used to generate hot air to extract and contain moisture from plants, herbs, flowers or spices.
 This moisture is known as vapor.
 The vapor is contained in a thin, light plastic bag called a “pillow”.
 This pillow has a pressure-sensitive valve that allows the aroma to be released from the pillow.
 The vapor is then used to add aroma to culinary creations.
 Considered as somewhat scientific to traditional chefs, this process of adding aroma to food is more technically known as Molecular Gastronomy.

 The Hypermodern Chef

-Other Hypermodern chefs like Grant Achatz of Alinea restaurant are using the Volcano vaporizer to make “aroma pillows.
+Other Hypermodern chefs like Grant Achatz of Alinea restaurant are using it to make “aroma pillows.
 These pillows are being used to dispense aromas during the dining experience.
 Achatz had developed a method of emitting maize aroma into the air by poking small holes in pillows underneath the plates his braised duck.

 According to the chef, the taste of maize is considered bitter and unpleasant, but the aroma is inviting and pleasant.
 This aroma in the form of vapor gives the diner the experience of the spice without the taste.